jlpdiez/AIDEdevelopment/README.md

 # AIDE for Dementia Patients from Real-life Interviews

-This is a set of simulations modelled after real-life interviews with dementia patients (Alzheimer included) using PHAT Framework / AIDE.
+This is a set of simulations modeled after real-life interviews with dementia patients (Alzheimer included) using PHAT Framework / AIDE.

-From the interview data given by the patient or caregiver a 24-hour period was modelled which represents a typical day in their life.
+From the interview data given by the patient or caregiver a 24-hour period was modeled which represents a typical day in their life.
+Once this was done the next task was to analyse and recreate the problems they encounter daily.
+For these, filters were applied that try to mimick their troubles.
+Afterwards, simulations were run and analysed, and videos were generated.

 **AIDE** stands for **A**mbient **I**ntelligence **D**evelopment **E**nvironment and is a set of tools to model, simulate and rapid prototype Ambient Intelligence systems.
 For more information please visit [this link.](http://grasia.fdi.ucm.es/aide/)